project-gemmi/gemmi/docs/utils.rst

 The library comes with a command-line program which is also called gemmi;
 running a program is easier than calling a library function.

-This program is actually a set of small programs; each of them corresponding to a subcommand:
+This program is actually a set of small programs, each of them corresponding to a subcommand:

 .. literalinclude:: gemmi-help.txt